blankoworld/makefly/doc/README.md

 Use this command:

-    pmake add
+    ./makefly add

 and answer to all given questions.
 It will generate some files needed by Makefly.

 Note that Makefly use the [markdown format](http://daringfireball.net/projects/markdown/ "Learn more about Markdown format") for its posts.

-**Don't forget to edit the file that the 'pmake add' command return.**
+**Don't forget to edit the file that the './makefly add' command return.**

 ### Static files